Jasbir96/Batches/Web-march-22/react/redux_poc/notes.md

 * Code Flow
 * Usecase
 * Principles
+  * Single sourec of truth : all the state in redux are stored in single store
+  * state is read only : you a component can't interact with state directly .
+You need to dispatch an action and reducer will change the state  inside the store
+* reducer are pure functions
+*
+*  Observations
   * It follow unidrectional flow of data
   * state change is compared on the basis of reference

 # Steps
 * npm i redux react-redux
 * create redux folder